 There are many helpful tools and organizations that can provide information and support caregivers.

-Tools to Help People With ALS1
+Equipment to Help People with ALS1

 These can make your job as a caregiver easier, as well as reduce both physical and mental stress.
 Some of these tools include

 - Adaptive clothing: Clothing designed for people who have difficulty dressing.
 These make daily activities, such as dressing and using the bathroom, easier.

 - Portable showers: Portable showers can be attached to any faucet, have waterproof sides, allow enough room for a wheelchair to roll in, and have a pump to allow water to flow out into the sink.
 These can be used if a person has difficulty accessing the bathroom.

 - Bidets: If a person with ALS loses hand function, bidets offer a level of independence and can be added to any existing toilet.

 - Emergency alert devices: These can give caregivers peace of mind in the scenario where a person with ALS falls and can’t get up.
 In this case, they simply push a button on a bracelet, pendant, or switch to alert the company operator, who then connects them with support.

 - Cameras: Especially useful for caregivers who work remotely, cameras provide a means to monitor a person with ALS throughout the day.

 - Home automation systems: These can allow people with ALS with limited or no hand function to remotely open doors, adjust thermostats, or turn on a TV and other electrical devices.